 2. Make friends and have fun.

-You’ll probably work and live with the people in your unit until a permanent change of station move or you leave the service.
+You’ll probably work and live with the people in your unit until a PCS move or you leave the service.
 Some of them are likely to become friends, and there will be plenty of opportunities to socialize together.

-Your installation’s Morale, Welfare and Recreation program gives you the chance to meet people and make the most of your free time.
+Your installation’s MWR program gives you the chance to meet people and make the most of your free time.
 Some installations offer recreational facilities, all at low or no cost.
 For off-base fun, Information, Tickets and Travel gives you the scoop on sporting events, museums, theme parks, aquariums, zoos, historical sites and other attractions.
-And the America the Beautiful pass gives you free access to national parks and recreation areas where you can hike, climb, ski, surf, stargaze or just relax.
+The America the Beautiful pass gives you free access to national parks and recreation areas where you can hike, climb, ski, surf, stargaze or just relax.

 3. Pay attention to the “off-limits” list.